splunk/splunk-connect-for-syslog/docs/configuration.md

 ## SC4S Disk Buffer Configuration

 Disk buffers in SC4S are allocated _per destination_.
-In the future as more destinations are supported, a separate list of variables will be used for each.
-This is why you see the `DEST_SPLUNK_HEC` in the variable names below.
+Keep this in mind when using additional destinations that have disk buffering configured.
+By default, when alternate HEC destinations are configured as outlined above disk buffering will be configured identically to that of the main HEC destination (unless overriden individually).

 ### Important Notes Regarding Disk Buffering: